telerik/xamarin-forms-docs/controls/popup/popup-getting-started.md

 <snippet id='popup-getting-started-xaml' />

-and here is the referenced event handlers:
+and here are the referenced event handlers:

 <snippet id='popup-gettingstarted-events' />